Skip to content

 If the "Book Appointment" button requires stretching or repositioning the phone, conversion rates drop.

-Good mobile UX removes physical effort—not just visual clutter.
+Good mobile UX removes physical effort, not just visual clutter.

-Common Mobile UX Mistakes on Dental Sites
+What Are the Most Common Mobile UX Mistakes on Dental Sites?

 Booking Buttons Placed Too High